Mayberry opens in downtown Winston-Salem

 The Fourth Street location has about 20 of Mayberry’s 40-plus flavors.
 Ice cream is available by the scoop in dishes or cones, as well as in pints or quarts, starting at $3.47 for a single scoop.

-Customers also can order Mayberry’s Lock, Stock & Barrel a $22.95 mound of 8 scoops of ice cream, 4 scoops of sherbet, cake roll slices, banana, chocolate and other toppings.
+Customers also can order Mayberry’s Lock, Stock & Barrel, a $22.95 mound of eight scoops of ice cream, four scoops of sherbet, cake roll slices, banana, chocolate and other toppings.

 Rankin said he is not requiring staff to wear masks because some employees said they were uncomfortable doing so.